 Would harrow up thy soul, freeze thy young blood,

 Make thy two eyes, like stars, start from their spheres.
 (1.5.21-23)

-Comparison of Hamlet's eyes to stars]
+[Use of like to compare Hamlet's eyes to stars]

 Duller shouldst thou be than the fat weed